vdaburon/CreateHtmlForFilesInDirectory/README.md

  * jpeg
  * html

-The link is "&lt;a ref=" relative for files of type: csv, gz, zip, log (to download it)
+The link is "&lt;a ref=" relative for files of type: csv, jtl, xml, gz, zip, log (to download it)

 The link is "<img src=" relative for files of type: gif, png, bmp, jpg, jpeg (to view it)